Post Overview: Roundup of the best places to see fall foliage in New York City

-But if you’re visiting to see some of the best fall foliage in New York City and are short on time, you’ll want to focus on the Ravine!It’s a in the heart of the park and the views of the the fall color are hard to beat.
+But if you’re visiting to see some of the best fall foliage in New York City and are short on time, you’ll want to focus on the Ravine!It’s in the heart of the park and views of the the autumn colors are hard to beat.

 Follow the Ravine down to the Prospect Park Boathouse and you might see a wedding or event being held there, perfectly framed by pristine New York City fall foliage.

 Where to see the best fall foliage in Prospect Park: